The Algorithm Theory For Individuality

 But I digress.
 In order to try and better distinguish our individualities, I've come up with a theory, or form of measurement, in the form of a personalized series of numbers.
 The idea is that the more variety of numbers you have in accordance with your individual attributes, and the more of them you have, the more unique you are.
 I chose numbers specifically because it is easier to distinguish series of numbers than it is of words.
 For example, many people can be shy, introverted, and like cats, but how many people can be 9-2-4 at the same time?

 The determination of numbers is done by the following: Ask yourselves as many questions you like, and think of a maximum of 9 questions, with 0 being none of them or no preference.
-The thing is, the more questions you ask yourself, and the more answers you have - when you know which of them to choose - the better you can be at discovering your individuality.
+The thing is, the more questions you ask yourself, and the more answers you have - when you know which of them to choose - the better you can be at discovering your Theory For Individuality.

 Come to think of it, there doesn't need to be a maximum of 9 answers, since most often there are more than 9.
 If you happen to know all the names of the world's countries you can even go to around 100 or 200 in your number, should you ask yourself a question regarding countries and nationalities.
 With so much potential questions and answers, it seems that one can be more distinct than initially believed, with 0 also being a legitimate answer, since we can also be defined by our lack of deed, belief, and so forth; a lacking that can be changed in the future.